reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ## EDA Design

-Two different toolsets are being used to develop PCBs for the Modular LED Display, namely [OrCAD](https://www.orcad.com/) and [KiCad](https://kicad-pcb.org/).
-While most of the [generated output files](#fabrication-files) follow industry standards and are reasonably similar to each other, the design files (or "sources") are not interchangeable.
+Two different toolsets are being used to develop PCBs for the Modular LED Display, namely a software offered by the company "Cadence Design Systems" and [KiCad](https://kicad-pcb.org/).
+While most of the [generated output files](#fabrication-files) follow industry standards and are reasonably similar to each other, the design files (or "sources") are not interchangeable between the two types specified above.
 Each set of a component's design files are only available for one of the two toolsets, depending on who designed this particular module.

+The company "Cadence Design Systems" offer different solutions for Electronic Design Automation (EDA) such as ["Cadence Allegro"](https://www.cadence.com/en_US/home/tools/pcb-design-and-analysis/pcb-layout/allegro-pcb-designer.html) (Allegro for short) and ["Cadence OrCAD"](https://www.orcad.com/) (OrCAD for short).
+To our understanding and according to our tests, either one of these commercial solutions can be used to modify design files such as `*.brd`.
+Therefore we use the term "Cadence" if either Allegro or OrCAD can be used.
+Before buying the software for this project, consult with the customer support what best suits your needs.

+KiCad is an open source tool that can be licensed without cost.

 If your submission is based on an existing version from the repository, please let us know which one you used.
 You can use the repositories to archive any design-related file, from  project files such as the `*.pro` files for a KiCad project to component libraries.
 Please let us know if any of the files are not compatible with the currently used [license](#license).

-mvOrCAD and KiCad both divide the design process into a [schematic design](#schematic-design) phase and a [PCB design](#pcb-design).
+Cadence and KiCad both divide the design process into a [schematic design](#schematic-design) phase and a [PCB design](#pcb-design).
 Here a quick run through about which files would be interesting to share:

 ### Schematic design

 The focus of the repositories is on the production of Modular LED Displays and, therefore, the PCB design.
 Yet, to understand the PCB design, it is necessary to track changes in the schematics.
 Therefore some visualization of the schematic drawing should be provided every time something has changed.
 In the past, these schematics were shown through documents such as `*.pdf` files.
 Other image formats like `*.png` files are not ideal, but better than nothing.

 Since schematic drawings are generated from schematic design files, it can help track the schematic designs in the repositories, too.
-Both tools, OrCAD and (old versions of) KiCad, use the file extension `*.sch` for the schematic design files, while recent versions of KiCad switched to `*.kicad_sch`.
+Cadence, and more specific OrCAD uses `*.dsn` files.
+Recent versions of KiCad switched to `*.kicad_sch` file extensions while old versions use `*.sch` for the schematic design files.
 Some of the designs can consist of several schematic files or additional library files containing details for used electrical components.
 Please provide all files necessary for opening the schematic.
 As a user of your toolset, you probably know best which files are required.

 The handover between the schematic design and the PCB design is, among others, a netlist file.
 Since the netlist can be generated from a valid schematic design file, it is unnecessary to keep track of these files in the repositories.